-As we age, our teeth begin to change and are prone to decay.
-There are many possible reasons for this change in your smile.
-These reasons can include bruxism (teeth grinding), general decay, cracked fillings, and many others.
-If your tooth is beyond repair with a filling material, we may recommend that the best viable option to save the tooth is a full crown.
+As you age, your teeth also change and become more prone to decay.
+There are many possible reasons for this including bruxism (teeth grinding), decay over time, cracked fillings and many more.
+If your tooth is found to be beyond repair with a composite or inlay, we may recommend that the best viable option to save the tooth is a full crown.

 A dental crown is a full-coverage restoration that is made out of ceramic.
 To create the best results that will last for years, it is important to prep the tooth by trimming down the tooth structure to make room for the ceramic crown so that when you are fit with your permanent crown, it fits and looks just like the original size, shape and color of your tooth (or new color of your preference).

 If you have a significant filling or inlay that shows gaps between the filling and the tooth, or if portions of the tooth are beginning to break off, that would be an indicator of the need for a crown.
 A crown ensures the protection of the natural tooth structure that still remains.